 After a route is created, you should link it to the water transport stations where the vessel stops (going in order in both directions).
 Be sure to include stations where passengers only embark or only disembark).

-Do not include stations where the vessel passes by but does not stop.
+Do not include stations that the vessel passes without stopping.

 To include or exclude a station from a route:

 Click on the attribute panel for the station (the orange stripe with the route name):